yeoman/generator-angular/readme.md

 * [angular:decorator](#decorator)
 * [angular:view](#view)

-**Note: Generators are to be run from the root directory of your app.**

 ### App
 Sets up a new AngularJS app, generating all the boilerplate you need to get started.
 The app generator also optionally installs Bootstrap and additional AngularJS modules, such as angular-resource (installed by default).